AshAninze/Uni-Projects/README.md

 ### ⚖️ Project: Bias Detection in Machine Learning Models

-* _University Course/Module: [Ethical AI, Responsible AI, AI Ethics & Society, Advanced Machine Learning]_
-    (Consider replacing this placeholder with the actual module name if you recall it!)
+* _University Module: [Individual Honours Project]_

 **Description:**
-This critical project delves deep into **bias detection within machine learning models**, exploring methodologies and metrics to identify and quantify potential biases against specific demographic groups or sensitive attributes.
+Dedicated to advancing responsible AI, this project provides a deep dive into how to **detect bias within machine learning models**, by exploring the methods and metrics necessary to quantify potential disparities impacting various demographic groups.
 The goal was to understand the origins and manifestations of bias, and to evaluate its impact on model fairness, laying groundwork for developing more equitable and responsible AI systems.
 This work directly aligns with my dissertation research and published paper on ethical AI applications in healthcare.

 **Key Features/Techniques Used:**
 * **Language:** Python 🐍
-* **Libraries:** Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, **Fairlearn** (or AIF360 if specifically used)
+* **Libraries:** Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, **Fairlearn**
 * **Techniques:**
     * Bias Definition & Categorisation (e.g., demographic parity, equalised odds)
     * Fairness Metrics Calculation (e.g., Demographic Parity Difference, Equal Opportunity Difference)